siddharthsircar/devconnect/README.md

 # DevConnect

-> Social network for developers
+> Social network for developers.
-It is a small social network app that includes authentication, profiles and forum posts.
+> It is a small social network app that includes authentication, profiles and forum posts.